pmlnado/glm-modeling-flow-cytometry/README.md

-# T-Cell Activation Analysis: Evaluating Vaccine-Induced Immune Responses in Mice
+# Generalized Linear Modeling for Flow Cytometry data to Analyze Multivariable Influences on Immune Responses

-This repository contains the code used to analyze flow cytometry data and generate figures for a project evaluating the immune response to tuberculosis vaccination in mice.
-The study focuses on CD8⁺ T-cell activation (CD3⁺CD4⁻CD8⁺) across different vaccine formulations and biological sexes over time.
+This repository contains the code and data analysis pipeline used to assess immune responses following tuberculosis (TB) vaccination in mice.
+The study explores the use of Generalized Linear Models (GLMs) to analyze high-dimensional flow cytometry data, with a focus on activated T cells in the lungs post-Mycobacterium tuberculosis (Mtb) infection.

+GLMs were used to evaluate the effects of sex, vaccine type, and days post-infection on immune cell phenotype probabilities, addressing non-normality and other violations of classical statistical assumptions.
+This framework provides a flexible, robust approach for modeling complex immunological data and supports the discovery of critical factors influencing vaccine efficacy.

 R code and associated data (excluding raw `.fcs` files) are released under an MIT License.
 If you use the R code and/or data from this repository, please cite:

-**[Your Name].** *T-Cell Activation Analysis: Evaluating Vaccine-Induced Immune Responses in Mice* (2025).
-[Include DOI or preprint link if available.]
+**Maldonado et al.** *Modeling Immunity: Generalized Linear Modeling to Analyze Multivariable Influences on Immune Responses in Tuberculosis Vaccine Research * (in preparation). [link]

 ---